maveniverse/njord/it/extension-its/src/it/merge-release/README.md

 # Merge Release

-Tests basic usage of Njord.
+Tests merge usage of Njord.

+Merge is supported only be RELEASE stores, and assumption is that build is reproducible.